mbloch/mapshaper/docs/development/label-tool-design.md

 Unit tests, which is where most of the value is.
 Done so far:

 - `test/curve-fit-test.mjs` — `fitCurveThroughKnots()` over degenerate knot
-  counts, collinear and duplicate knots, hairpins, all-corner input reproducing the input polyline, and assertions that the curve never cusps; a known-answer check that evenly sampled circle points reproduce the circle; densification honoring the sagitta tolerance with a stable vertex count; and `getCurveLength()` cross-checked against a finely flattened version of the same curve.
+  counts, collinear and duplicate knots and hairpins; that every interior knot is passed through smoothly, and that the curve never cusps; a known-answer check that evenly sampled circle points reproduce the circle; densification honoring the sagitta tolerance with a stable vertex count; and `getCurveLength()` cross-checked against a finely flattened version of the same curve.
-- `test/add-label-test.mjs` — one coordinate pair creates a single-point label and several create a multipoint one; `corners=`, `text-width=` and its fingerprint, field creation, style option pass-through, layer creation via `name=`, the target-layer rules, the unprojected-input warning, and transform survival through `-proj`, `-affine`, `-simplify` and a TopoJSON round trip — the property that motivated geometry storage, asserted directly.
+- `test/add-label-test.mjs` — one coordinate pair creates a single-point label and several create a multipoint one; `text-width=` and its fingerprint, field creation, style option pass-through, layer creation via `name=`, the target-layer rules, the unprojected-input warning, and transform survival through `-proj`, `-affine`, `-simplify` and a TopoJSON round trip — the property that motivated geometry storage, asserted directly.
+Also that corners are gone from every surface: `corners=` is not an option, `label-corners` is not a style property, and one left in imported data is inert.
-- `test/update-label-test.mjs` — moving a knot and moving an anchor; an anchored label becoming a curve and back; other features left alone; properties and the stored text measurement left alone; corners kept, replaced, pruned to the new knot list, and dropped when the label stops being a curve; recomputed bounds, which is what an in-place shape rewrite could get wrong; and the error cases — a missing or plural id, an out-of-range id, a feature that is not a label, a non-point layer, and unparseable coordinates.
+- `test/update-label-test.mjs` — moving a knot and moving an anchor; an anchored label becoming a curve and back; other features left alone; properties and the stored text measurement left alone; `corners=` gone as an option; recomputed bounds, which is what an in-place shape rewrite could get wrong; and the error cases — a missing or plural id, an out-of-range id, a feature that is not a label, a non-point layer, and unparseable coordinates.
 - `test/label-path-export-test.mjs` — what counts as a path label; the `d`